 What Is a WYSIWYG Editor?

 WYSIWYG Editor has similar capabilities like that of a Word Processor, which is a primary interface where you can draft and format your content.
-The different button it contains for editing formatting are: Bold, Italics, Word strike, bullet-list, number-list, block-quote, left and right alignment, justify, add-link, distraction-free writing toggle button, toggling toolbar, and horizontal line.
+The different buttons it contains for editing formatting are Bold, Italics, Word strike, bullet-list, number-list, block-quote, left, right alignment, justify, add-link, distraction-free writing toggle button, toggling toolbar, and horizontal line.

 Publishing a New Page in WordPress

 Once you are done writing your entire article or content, you can publish the page to the user by clicking the Publish button from the right window screen.